websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-web-server-configurations.md

-# Step 5: Migrating Web Server Configurations
+# Stage 5: Migrating Web Server Configurations

-Now that your Liferay configurations and customizations are deployed to DXP Cloud, the next step is to migrate your web server configurations.
+Now that your Liferay configurations and customizations are deployed to DXP Cloud, the next stage is to migrate your web server configurations.
 This involves migrating your web server to Nginx (if needed), and deploying all of your Nginx configuration files and customizations (shell scripts and static content) to your DXP Cloud environments.

 ## Migrate Your Web Server to Nginx